Autoencoder Based Sample Selection for Self-Taught Learning: Experiments

 As mentioned in Section \ref{obj}, local data structure preservation provides similar representation for nearby data points.
-Intuitively, local data structure preservation applied in the hidden layer of the autoencoder is likely to improve knowledge transfer performance because it is able to reduce hidden layer representation distortion as they are involved in data reconstruction and pseudo-labeling.
+Intuitively, local data structure preservation applied in the hidden layer of the autoencoder is likely to improve knowledge transfer performance because it is able to reduce hidden layer representation distortion as it is involved in data reconstruction and pseudo-labeling.
 In order to measure the effect of local data structure preservation on knowledge transfer, we compare the classification performance when $\gamma=0$ with the optimal one.
-In Fig. \ref{effectGraph}, the comparions on one set of Caltech101 with both SIFTBOW and VGG19 as the input to autoencoder, both IMDB and Twitter with each target data having $10$ training samples, and one set of ESC-50 are displayed.
-We can find that in most cases setting $\gamma=0$ cannot achieve the optimal performance.
+In Fig. \ref{effectGraph}, the comparisons on one set of Caltech101 with both SIFTBOW and VGG19 as the input to autoencoder and both IMDB and Twitter with each target dataset having $10$ training samples per category are displayed.
+We find that in most cases setting $\gamma=0$ cannot achieve the optimal performance.
 Exceptions appear in the cases of ``HardA" on Caltech101 with SIFTBOW features and both ``HardA" and ``HardB" on Twitter.
-Due to our observations on complete comparisons, classification rates resulted from the situation of $\gamma=0$ are consistently lower than those resulted from the situations of $\gamma \neq 0$.
-Therefore, the former exception can be regarded as a subtle outlier.
-However, we found that the advantages in classification accuracy contributed by local data structure preservation are not obvious on Twitter.
-One possible explanation is that the local data structures in the space of WORD2VEC feature cannot provide discriminative information for samples in Twitter dataset.
-Therefore, local data structure preservation negatively affected the knowledge transfer performance refected by classification accuracy on unlabeled target samples.
+Due to our observations on complete comparisons, classification rates obtained for $\gamma=0$ are predominantly lower than those obtained for $\gamma \neq 0$.
+Therefore, we regard these counted exceptions as outliers.
+Nonetheless, we found that the advantages in classification accuracy contributed by local data structure preservation are not obvious on Twitter.
+One possible explanation is that the local data structures in the WORD2VEC feature space cannot provide discriminative information for the Twitter dataset.
+Therefore, local data structure preservation negatively affected the knowledge transfer performance reflected by classification accuracy on unlabeled target samples.